 When repinning a set of hammershanks, I prefer to avoid any reaming/removal of felt if possible.
 I would rather compact the existing felt further.
-Reaming (even with Mannino reamers) raises fibers, and temporarily raises friction levels.
+Reaming (even with the rough portion of Mannino-style broaches) raises fibers, and temporarily raises friction levels.
 Following heavy use, those friction levels drop rapidly, and firmness also becomes less.
-I prefer to rely on burnishing to the extent possible, using the burnisher in a rapid and repeated way so as to create heat.
+I prefer to rely on burnishing to the extent possible, using the smooth part only of the Mannino broach in a rapid and repeated way so as to create heat.
 The rapid movement plus the heat will cause additional felting action in the fibers of the bushing, getting them to interlock more tightly and firmly, and thus making the opening for the pin somewhat larger.
-Remember we are talking about diameters of .005" or so (if it is too loose to begin with, and a half size larger pin is too large, the "hole" needs to be enlarged about half a half size).
+Remember we are talking about a change of diameter of .0005" or so (if it is too loose to begin with, and a half size larger pin is too large, the "hole" needs to be enlarged about half a half size).
 Following burnishing, I always lubricate with Protek CLP prior to inserting the pin.
 This process yields a firm but free center which will be stable over a considerable length of time.

 An efficient process requires consistent placement of tools and supplies, and practiced, consistent movements.
 Remove the screw using an electric screwdriver.
 Place the screw immediately on a neighboring flange, where it won't roll and will be ready to hand for replacement.
 Remove the centerpin.
 Burnish the bushing with the appropriate sized burnisher, using rapid back and forth action to create friction and heat, to pack the felt more firmly.
 A standard number and speed of back and forth strokes will usually serve to go up to the next half size of pin.
-(If not, a minimal use of a Mannino broach, followed by rapid burnishing may be used.
+(If not, a minimal use of the rough portion of a

+Mannino broach, followed by rapid burnishing may be used.
 In either case, one should come up with a set procedure, number and speed of strokes to achieve success with the large majority of flanges - there should be next to no "custom" work).
 Protek CLP should be applied to the felt before inserting the new pin.
 When replacing the flange on the rail, finger-start the screw, then drive the screw using the electric screwdriver, with a clutch to keep from over-tightening.